 It is estimated that about 1 in every 5 people will, at some point in their lives, be able to be diagnosed with an anxiety disorder.
 At the same time, only about 37% of those people will seek some form of treatment.

-Face it: You most likely some sort of an anxiety disorder.
+Face it: You most likely have some sort of anxiety disorder.
 And that’s completely fine.
 Most people do throughout their life, only most of them never seek treatment and suffer in silence.

 Mental health is still, sadly, a very taboo subject.
 It can be hard to open up and get others to understand what you’re going through and, because of that, it will seem like there’s something wrong with you.
 That you’re the weird one.